OneRaynyDay/oneraynyday.github.io/_posts/2018-05-03-Reinforcement-Learning-Bandit.md

 layout: default
 ---

 To begin, we should note that **bandit problems** are a subset of **tabular solution methods**.
 The reason it's called tabular is because we can fit all the possible states into a table.
 The tables tell us everything we need to know about the state of the problem, and so we can often find the exact solution to the problem that's posed.
-We are following the book _"Reinforcement Learning: An Introduction"_[^1]
+We are following the book from Richard Sutton and Andrew Barto. [^1]

 # $k$-armed Bandit Problem